-Tank Water Heater Installation For Your Austin Home
+Tank Water Heater Installation for Your Home in Austin, TX & Surrounding Areas

 When deciding between installing a conventional water heater or a tankless water heater, there are a few major factors to consider:

-- Budget.
-Tanked water heaters initially cost about three times less than a tankless water heater, but in the long run, it may cost you more to maintain its lifetime.
-We also offer seasonal specials and financing options to help offset the cost of a new water heater.
+Budget: Tanked water heaters initially cost about three times less than a tankless water heater, but in the long run, it may cost you more to maintain.
+We offer seasonal specials and financing options to help offset the cost of a new water heater.

-- Size.
-Strong water heaters do not require as large of energy supply as tankless water heaters.
+Size: Strong water heaters do not require as large of an energy supply as tankless water heaters.

 There are definitely pros and cons to whichever option you choose.
 It depends on your family and household’s personal needs and is not a decision to be made lightly.

-- Placement.
-The new water heater is placed in the proper location, the heat trap fittings and water lines are put into place as well as the gas supply lines get connected.
+Placement: The new water heater is placed in the proper location, the heat trap fittings and water lines are put into place, and the gas supply lines get connected.

 Now that your brand new traditional tanked water heater is installed, the next step is learning how to properly care for it to prolong its life.
 Corrosion is the most common cause of tanked water heaters to eventually stop working.
-Studies have shown that about 86% of U.S homes have hard water.
+Studies have shown that about 86% of U.S. homes have hard water.
 Hard water is water with high mineral content due to water bleeding through limestone and chalk.
 How do you guard against this?
-Suggested maintenance for your tanked water heater in Austin include:

-- Having your traditional water heater flushed once a year.
-This helps prevent build up and damage from the sediment that accumulates on the bottom of the tank.
-The benefits of flushing your water heater is an extended heater life along with savings in energy use.
+Having your traditional water heater flushed once a year: This helps prevent build-up and damage from the sediment that accumulates on the bottom of the tank.
+The benefits of flushing your water heater are an extended heater life, along with savings in energy use.

-- Checking the temperature and pressure valve.
-We recommend checking this every 6 months or so.
+Checking the temperature and pressure valve: We recommend checking these every six months or so.
 It can tell you a lot about the health of your water heater.
 It’s always best to catch potential problems early to avoid needing to completely replace your water heater.

-- Inspecting the anode rod.
-We recommend you call us to check anode rode every three to four years.
-The anode rod is a steel core wire surrounded with one of three different metals: aluminum, magnesium, and zinc.
-The rod is screwed into the top of your water heater and protects your water heater from rusting. if you can catch a malfunctioning anode rod early, you might be able to extend the life of your water heater.
+Inspecting the anode rod: We recommend you call us to check the anode rode every three to four years.
+The anode rod is a steel core wire surrounded by one of three different metals: Aluminum, magnesium, and zinc.
+The rod is screwed into the top of your water heater and protects your water heater from rusting.
+If you can catch a malfunctioning anode rod early, you might be able to extend the life of your water heater.